avadhesh-kubematics/bestPath/README.md

 8. **Running via Maven**: we want to ensure that our Cucumber scenarios can be run as part of a Maven build process.
 Create a new class inside src/test/java named RunCukesTest (you can see the code on this repository).

+9. For each feature select the file (*.feature) that you want to run.

+## Important notes

+1. Each of the files with features should have only one feature.

 ## Authors

 * **Catarina Silva** - [catarinaacsilva](https://github.com/catarinaacsilva)